It's Time for Downtown

 CR LIVE STREETS:

 The award-winning Campbell River Live Streets series returns this summer, bringing live music and arts events to our downtown core.
-Last year's events drew a total of 8,700 attendees, making this a popular summer series with residents and visitors.
-This weekly community evening energizes downtown Campbell River with vibrant performances and activities for the whole family.
+These popular weekly events drew thousands of attendees and energizes downtown Campbell River with vibrant performances and activities for the whole family.
 Join us to support local businesses, enjoy public spaces, and experience the lively atmosphere of an array of talented performers.
+View the Community Event Calendar for details.

 • Partners – Tidemark Theatre